PR0PH3CY0x1/xss_punisher/README.md

 # Description

 xss_punisher - is a web-application penetration tool.
-That performs quick scan on XSS Vulnerability, by injecting JS Code (payload).
+That performs quick scan for XSS Vulnerability, by injecting JS Code (payload).
 -----

 # Preview